-Physics, Chemistry and Biology (as 3 separate GCSEs);

-one Humanity subject chosen from Geography, History and Religious Studies;
+Physics, Chemistry and Biology (as 3 separate GCSEs) or Science Trilogy (worth 2 GCSEs); one Humanity subject chosen from Classical Civilisation, Geography, History and Religious Studies.

-one Language chosen from French, German, Latin or Spanish.
+One Language option is strongly advised but not compulsory, chosen from French, German, Latin or Spanish.

-Students also choose 2 GCSEs from the following optional subjects.
-They are given a free choice and every effort is made to meet those choices.
+Students also choose from the following optional subjects.
+They are given free choice and every effort is made to meet those choices.